five23/AudioFloat/README.md

 Teensy AudioFloat Library
 ====================

+Based on the Teensy Audio Library by Paul Stoffregen.

 32 bit float, 44.1 kHz streaming audio library for Teensy 3.5 or 3.6, featuring:

 * Polyphonic Playback